paulbayer/Inventory_Scripts/README.md

   - The objective of this script is to allow the user to find all their subnets across their org, but ALSO to find a specific subnet that matches a provided IP address, to make it easier to find that account and region where that one IP is being used.
   - This is a READ-ONLY script, since there's likely no scenario where you want to delete subnets from your environment.
   - I have experimented with multi-threading in this script, and it seems to make a world of difference.
 As always - all comments are welcome!
+- **all_my_topics.py**
+  - Again - sometimes I create an SQS topic and I completely forget where I put it.
+This script will help you find it.
 - **all_my_vpcs.py**
   - The objective of this script is to find all the vpcs within your set of accounts - as determined by your Master Account's list of children.
   - You can also specify "--default" to limit your searching to only default VPCs.